-Tom Panoff focuses his practice on complex commercial litigation involving antitrust, merger and acquisition, mortgage lending/securitization and other high-stakes commercial matters.
-He practices before trial and appellate courts around the country as well as before regulatory agencies.
-Tom also frequently counsels clients in antitrust, corporate governance and regulatory matters.
+Tom Panoff focuses his practice on complex commercial litigation involving financial services clients, antitrust matters and other high-stakes commercial cases.
+He practices before trial and appellate courts around the country as well as handles investigations by federal and state regulators.
+In addition, Tom regularly counsels clients on corporate governance and advises alternative investment funds on evaluating litigation exposure for assets.

 Tom joined Mayer Brown after serving as a Law Clerk to the Honorable Robert P. Young, Jr. of the Michigan Supreme Court (2004-05) and earning an LLM in UK and EU commercial law from the University of Cambridge (2005-06).